Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Inadequate Weight Capacity Planning:

-Mistake: Underestimating actual weight of items to be stored
+- Mistake: Underestimating the actual weight of items to be stored

 Troubleshooting Guide for Open Shelf Problems